Building a protocol using Architect

 You may consider using this feature to progressively build up a network, by allowing the participant to use the visual “scaffolding” of existing edges to quickly identify where to create new ones.

-Our third sociogram prompt will allow the participant to toggle a boolean variable to “true” or “false” by tapping a note.
+In our final Sociogram stage in this protocol, we will implement variable toggling - or the action that allows a participant to toggle a boolean variable to “true” or “false” by tapping a note.

-We do not want to enable edge creation on this prompt, as it would disable the highlighting function (the two modes are mutually exclusive).
+We do not want to enable edge creation on this prompt, as it would disable the variable toggling function (the two modes are mutually exclusive).
 However, we can still display edges in order to help the participant locate nodes.

-To do this, select “AlterFriendEdge” under “Display edges of the following type(s)”.
+To do this, select “Know” and “Conflict” under “Display edges of the following type(s)”.

 Configuring the sociogram prompt to enable variable toggling involves two steps: (1) toggle “Enable variable toggling by tapping a node” to the “on” position, and (2) create (or select) a boolean variable to be assigned in the box that appears below.

-In this case of this prompt, using the techniques we have already covered, create a variable called “AlterSexPartner” and press “Save and Continue”.
-We have now finished configuring the sociogram.
+In this case of this prompt, using the techniques we have already covered, create a variable called “provides_advice” and press “Save and Close”.

 To address this, the preview mode allows you to create nodes from any earlier stages in your interview that are capable of this (primarily name generators or roster interfaces).